 Anne: It’s like a smile 🙂 The set up and the arrangement when you first come in is like walking into a smile.

 Anne: If you see promotion for the course, reach out and enquire.
-Ask about it, make a call, send an email or even a text.
+Ask about it, make a call, send an email, or even a text.
 What you’ll get back is information from someone that lives that smile.
 It’s just about being in those spaces whether online or physical.
 When you get knowledge of this particular college and the courses that it runs, make that movement, do it, because the first port of call is connection.

-From there you can build up more knowledge & more opportunity for yourself.
+From there you can build up more knowledge and more opportunity for yourself.
 Maybe even meet with someone from the college before you come along or have someone come with you when you go to a course.
 Give yourself permission to have the courage to take that first step.

 You’ll find that those experiences are positive and comforting.
-All my interactions with discovery college either electronically or face to face have always been highly professional, very engaging, and always effective.
+All my interactions with discovery college either electronically or face-to-face have always been highly professional, very engaging, and always effective.

-It’s fresh and it’s really relevant right now.
+It’s fresh, and it’s really relevant right now.